 Whether you are building your new dream home or planning a renovation, there are a range of architectural roof designs that can work with your home and your taste.

-Each roof design can serve a different purpose and in Australia, roofing is very diverse.
+Each roof designs can serve a different purpose and in Australia, roofing is very diverse.
 In a country that has vast outbacks, dense bushland and seaside coastal areas, it’s not surprising that there are many different roofing options.

 Having an idea of the different roofing options and what each one can do allows you to choose a roof that performs well in your location.
 Here are the top architectural (and functional) roof designs to kick-start your journey into picking the best roof for your Australian home.